The Mountain Eagle: Plot

-The film is set in Kentucky, where J. P. Pettigrew's (Bernhard Goetzke) wife had died giving birth to their son Edward (John F. Hamilton), born disabled.
-Pettigrew loathes John 'Fear o' God' Fulton (Malcolm Keen) who was also in love with Pettigrew's wife.
-Pettigrew later witnesses his now-grown son making love to schoolteacher Beatrice (Nita Naldi), and confronts her about the relationship.
+In Kentucky, where J. P. Pettigrew's wife had died giving birth to their son Edward, born disabled.
+Pettigrew loathes John 'Fear o' God' Fulton who was also in love with Pettigrew's wife.
+Pettigrew later witnesses his now-grown son having sex with schoolteacher Beatrice, and confronts her about the relationship.
 He attempts to take her in his arms, but Beatrice rejects his advances.
 Edward sees this and flees the village.

 Pettigrew is incensed at both Beatrice's rejection and the loss of his son, and thus attempts to have Beatrice arrested as a wanton harlot.
 John forestalls Pettigrew's plan by marrying Beatrice and taking her to his cabin where they fall in love.
 Beatrice becomes pregnant.
 Pettigrew seeks revenge by having John thrown in prison for murdering his (missing) son.

 A year later, John breaks out of prison and attempts to flee with Beatrice and their child.
 However, Beatrice falls ill and John must return to the village for a doctor.
 There he finds that Edward has reappeared.
 John's affairs are now cleared up and he is legally free from the charge of murder.
 Pettigrew is subsequently shot and wounded (contemporary sources differ on this point), and is no longer a threat to John and his family.